tresoldi/dafsa/docs/index.rst

 .. figure:: https://raw.githubusercontent.com/tresoldi/dafsa/master/figures/reduced_phonemes.png
    :alt: Example of a DAFSA graph

-   Example of a DAFSA graph
+   Example of a DAFSA graph from a selection of segmented Italian words transcribed in the International Phonetic Alphabet

 .. toctree::
    :maxdepth: 2